Stenbergcool/TheFaranger/content/startpage/bangkokArticle.md

 With excellent transportation links, Silom is easily accessible via the Silom Line of the Bangkok Mass Transit System (BTS) Skytrain, and the Silom MRT Station, which is part of the Bangkok Metro system.
 This makes it a breeze to travel to other parts of the city from this bustling district.

-Here are some good hotels in Silom area [Top hotels Silom](https://duckduckgo.com).